FOSTI-UMS/Fingerprint-Door-Lock/Manual User Door-lock System/How to install.md

 Powered By FOSTI UMS

-✨ Door lock system with fingerprint✨
+✨ Door-lock system with fingerprint✨

 ## Installation
 ### Langkah 1 :